 Why Do Teenagers Rebel?

 All teenagers go through similar phases more or less.
 It’s part of growing up.
 This similar phase usually starts with the need for independence and freedom, understanding their own identity, and testing their authority.
+According to Christine Hammond, MS, LMHC, “Rebellion in teens can be secretive or obvious depending on the personality of the teenager and the circumstances.”
 Some of this defiance is also linked to brain developmental changes and social pressures.
 Here are some of the reasons why teenagers rebel:

 - Brain Developmental Changes

-As a person enters teenage years, a part of his or her brain called prefrontal cortex is developing.
-This part of the brain is a person’s judgment center and thinking cap.
-The prefrontal cortex is where each teenager develops …
+As a person enters teenage years, a part of his or her brain called …

 Many parents and teens debate over whether curfews are productive or not.
 Some say that it establishes responsibility.
 Some believe that it’s too controlling over teenagers, and only encourages rebellion.